jwolz/yajhfc/README.txt

 CHANGES
 -------

+0.3.7:
+- New simplified send dialog
+- Better plugin support (see the new FOP plugin)
+- Some bug fixes

 0.3.6:
 - Some bug fixes
 - Support for selection of multiple phone book entries for the send dialog